-Upon the completion of this Offering, based on the number of shares outstanding as of April 14, 2016, we will have approximately [\\\\\] million shares of common stock outstanding, assuming exercise of all outstanding options and warrants, including the warrants issued in connection with the Offering, and conversion of shares of our Series B Preferred not otherwise subject to ownership limitations.
-Of these outstanding shares, all shares of common stock sold by us in this Offering, as well as the shares of common stock issuable upon exercise of warrants offered in this Offering, will be freely tradable in the public market without restriction or further registration under the Securities Act, and shares of common stock held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.
-All remaining shares of common stock, and all shares of Series A Preferred, Series B Preferred and Series C Preferred outstanding after this Offering, will remain deemed restricted under the Federal securities laws.
+Upon the completion of this Offering, based on the number of shares outstanding as of May 6, 2016, we will have approximately 11,991,990 million shares of common stock outstanding, assuming exercise of all outstanding options and warrants, including the warrants issued in connection with the Offering, and conversion of shares of our Series B Preferred not otherwise subject to ownership limitations.
+Of these outstanding shares, all shares of common stock sold by us in this Offering, as well as the shares of common stock issuable upon exercise of warrants offered in this Offering, will be freely tradable in the public market without restriction or further registration under the Securities Act, and shares of common stock, and all shares of Series A Preferred, Series B Preferred and Series C Preferred outstanding after this Offering, will remain deemed restricted under the Federal securities laws.